Arthur926564/LectureNotes/README.md

 ## Remark
 I used Joachim Favre's style file for those notes [GitHub](https://github.com/JoachimFavre/UniversityNotes/tree/master) with a bit of change here and there.
-All the course doesn't belong to me, the explanation and most of the images belongs to the courses.
+All the courses materials doesn't belong to me, the explanation and most of the images belongs to the professors/labs, etc...

 # Notes
 #### Bachelor semester 1 (Autumn 2024)